Google Tag Manager

 Set Favorites

-You may elect to save up to five (5) Favorite schedules.
+Up to five (5) Favorite schedules may be saved.
 Indicate that a schedule is a "Favorite" by clicking the heart icon.

 Add to favorites heart icon.